yazanalbaiz/aqwas-suggest-test/README.md

 It contains a simple web application using ReactJS and Redux.

-The app is for suggesting random restaurants to the user based on his location.
+The app is for suggesting random restaurants to the user based on thier location.
 <div style="text-align:center;">
     <img src="https://is3-ssl.mzstatic.com/image/thumb/Purple60/v4/f6/e3/93/f6e39334-b436-6aa9-3aa3-87be02b6f57a/pr_source.png/300x0w.png">
 </div>